Montenegro

 Travel papers and visas

-The EU citizens, including Bulgarian citizens, can enter and stay in Montenegro with a valid international passport or identity card, which should be valid at least 6 months from the date of entering the country.
+EU citizens, including Bulgarian citizens, can enter and stay in Montenegro with a valid passport or identity card, which must be valid for at least 3 months from the date of departure.
+Bulgarian citizens may enter and stay on the territory of Montenegro with an identity card for a period of 30 days.

 Employment